-Each Ethernet connection needs to connect to a port on an Ethernet switch.
-Many residential gateways include a built in 4-port Ethernet switch so a few wired devices can easily connect.
-The router provided by our ISP is a single port router, it does not have a built in Ethernet switch.
-This is not an issue for us as we have large number of Ethernet drops and use a 16-port Ethernet switch.
+Residential gateways include at least one Ethernet port.
+Some incorporate a built in Ethernet switch to provide multiple ports.
+The router provided by our ISP is a single port router.
+This is not an issue for us as we need a large number of Ethernet ports so use a 16-port Ethernet switch.

-Performance tip - Using a single wide switch is advantageous from a performance standpoint then cascading multiple switches.
+Performance tip - Using a single wide switch is advantageous from a performance standpoint rather than cascading multiple switches.
 While cascaded switches are transparent doing so limits speed between switches to that of the intervening link.
-In a wide switch that connections occurs internal to the switch using a much faster backplane connection.
+In a wide switch that connection occurs internal to the switch using a much faster backplane connection.